Combine, Texas: Education

-Before 2012, students were zoned jointly to Seagoville Elementary School and Central Elementary School, then grades PK–2 and 3–5, respectively.
-The grade alignments of Seagoville schools changed in 2012 with the opening of Seagoville North Elementary School, and the DISD portion of Combine was rezoned to Seagoville Elementary for grades PK–5.
+The students in the Dallas County portion are zoned to attend the following schools in the Seagoville area: Seagoville Elementary School, Seagoville Middle School, and Seagoville High School.

 All of Dallas County (its portion of Combine included) is in the service area of Dallas College (formerly Dallas County Community College).
 All of Kaufman County (its portion of Combine included) is in the service area of Trinity Valley Community College.

+The Crandall-Combine Community Library is within Central Middle School in Crandall.
+The library was previously in Crandall High School.